ChenxingM/chenxing.github.io/README.md

 ## 🌟 About Me

 <p align="center">
+  I am a 2D anime compositor and a tool developer.
   I am a passionate developer with a keen interest in animation and image processing.
 I enjoy creating tools that streamline workflows and enhance productivity.
 </p>